• Navigator

 While over 80% of active programs were administered by employers, the number of active apprentices was roughly evenly split between employer-only programs (53%) and joint programs between an employer and a labor organization (47%).

-What Is the Data Telling Us?
+What is the Data Telling Us?

 The number of active apprentices has been on the rise since FY 2011, reaching a high of 636,515 in FY 2020 before dipping by almost 7% to 593,690 in FY 2021 due to the pandemic.